 You’ll need two of these plates on your vehicle (one in front and back) if you’re practicing with your permit.
 Available on Amazon Japan.

 Stage 2 required 19 driving hours and 16 hours of coursework.
 First, I took a few classes in the simulator and then I also had to take a first aid course.

-As a teacher, I already got certified by the Red Cross, so while that didn’t exempt me from the course, it was something less to worry about.
+As a kindergarten teacher, I already got certified by the Red Cross.
+While that didn’t exempt me from the course, it was something less to worry about.

 I already knew from taking the midcourse exam many times that the paper test would be hard.

 On the weekends, I practically lived on campus.
 I brought my bento box and studied in the reception area using the practice tests available and by using my textbook.

 The test (true/false format) is basically filled with trick questions that make you overthink and second guess yourself.
 (And I know now why Japanese cram schools are a big business!).

 Any question along the lines of 必ず〜しなければならない (kanarazu… shinakereba naranai | you must do…) is X,

 While anything that states やむを得ない場合はを除く (yamu wo enai baai wo nozoku | With the exception of the following…) is O.